tm-ahad/cream/README.md

 A full stack compiler/library/framework to build web app that compile into vanilla js.

 features
-- Compiled javaScript with xero abstraction
+- Compiled javaScript with zero abstraction
 - All js and markup in one html file
 - Reactive states without weird apis
 - Very small js script with zero dependencies